twplatformlabs/orb-pipeline-events/README.md

 **jobs**
 - release.
 Use github-release-notes to automatically generate a release.
 - scheduled-pipeline.
 Configure a trigger schedule for auomatic pipeline runs.

+NOTE: v3.x.x is a breaking change.
+Review documentation in detail before upgrading.